Unit Transformations Homework 6 Answer Key

 • What are Units?
 A unit is a standard quantity used to measure a physical quantity.
 Common examples include meters (m) for length, kilograms (kg) for mass, and seconds (s) for time.

 • What is a Conversion Factor?
 A conversion factor is a ratio that expresses how many of one unit are equal to another unit.
-For example, 1 meter = 100 centimeters.
+Take this: 1 meter = 100 centimeters.
 The conversion factors are then 1 m / 100 cm and 100 cm / 1 m.

 • The Importance of Dimensional Analysis: Dimensional analysis, also known as unit analysis, is a powerful technique that uses the units of measurement to guide calculations.
-By carefully tracking units, you can ensure that you are performing the correct operations and arriving at the correct result.
+By carefully tracking units, you can see to it that you are performing the correct operations and arriving at the correct result.

 Common Unit Systems